jredding/new-site/research/data.md

 ## Drupal
 We began our quantitative analysis on data from the Drupal project.
-To begin we looked for correlations in the following data sets to contributions to both Drupal 7 and Drupal 8 over different periods of time:
+To begin we looked for correlations in the following data sets and looked for correlations to contributions to Drupal 7 and Drupal 8 over different periods of time:
-* **Drupal.org Users**
+**Drupal.org Users**
 * Raw users (all signups)
 * Active users
 * Active users (those that logged in)
 * Engaged users (Logged in more than 3X)
 * for fun: # of blocked users (you never know)

-* **Events** (pulled from groups.drupal.org)
+**Events** (pulled from groups.drupal.org)
 * Total events (sum of categories below)
 * Sprints
 * Trainings